-A. Based on the previous work performed by Engineering Geologist. for the subject mine space, a majority of the mine area is underwater with depths of up to 8 feet; however, water could be deeper in unexplored areas of the mine.
-A number of dome outs are located along the major joint directions.
+A. Based on the previous work performed by Engineering Geologist. for the subject mine space, a majority of the mine area is underwater with depths of up to 8 feet and a number of dome outs are located along the major joint directions.
 These dome outs extend into multiple rooms and evidence of propagation can be seen in the surrounding rooms.